x4893000/kubernetes-prometheus/README.md

 # Kubernetes Setup for Prometheus and Grafana

 ## Pre-requirement

+You have to do things as above before deploy
 ```bash
 kubectl label node <k8s-node-name> prometheus=prometheus-core
 kubectl label node <k8s-node-name> grafana=grafana-core